Bournemouth

 There are great places to visit near Bournemouth including some great towns, waterfalls, villages, historic buildings, historic monuments, ancient sites, hills, castles, ruins and airports.

-The area around Bournemouth features a number of interesting towns including Lyme Regis, Charmouth, Weymouth, Bridport, Beaminster, Wareham, and Blandford Forum.
+Bournemouth has some unmissable towns nearby like Lyme Regis, Charmouth, Weymouth, Bridport, Beaminster, Wareham, and Blandford Forum.

-Ancient Sites to visit near Bournemouth include Eggardon Hill, Hambledon Hill, Badbury Rings, Kingston Russell Stone Circle, The Nine Stones, and Maiden Castle.
+There are a several good ancient sites in the Bournemouth area like Eggardon Hill, Hambledon Hill, Badbury Rings, Kingston Russell Stone Circle, The Nine Stones, and Maiden Castle.

-Don't miss Corfe Castle's castles if visiting the area around Bournemouth.
+Don't miss Eggardon Hill's hills if visiting the area around Bournemouth.

 Bournemouth History